 Vegan Collard Greens

 Using smoked paprika, tamari, tomato, and plenty of garlic, you will have the best vegan-friendly collard greens you have ever tasted!
-With just about 10 minutes of prep time, this recipe will easily become your new summer favorite!
+With just about 10 minutes of prep time, this recipe will easily become your new simmer favorite!

 Sous Vide Brussels Sprouts

-A no-fuss and fail-proof recipe, these sous vide Brussel sprouts are the perfect side dish.
+A no-fuss and fail-proof recipe, these sous vid Brussel sprouts are the perfect side dish.
 Flavorful and evenly cooked edge-to-edge, the sous vide cooking will be followed by a quick sear in the pan that yields a tender inside and a caramelized and crispy outside.

 Vegan Southern Soul Bowl

 This Vegan Southern Soul Bowl is plant-based and ready in just under 30 minutes!
 It’s comfort food at its finest!
-Full of cheesy pasta, garlicky apple cider-doused collard greens, fluffy cornbread, and sticky-sweet baked BBQ tofu cubes, all combined perfectly together in one bowl!
+Full of Cheesy pasta, garlicky apple cider-doused collard greens, fluffy cornbread, and sticky-sweet baked BBQ tofu cubes, all combined perfectly together in one bowl!

 Soul Food Dessert Recipes